BichengLUO/Resume_BichengLUO/README.md

 This is a project of my personal resumes written in Markdown.
 All rights reserved about my personal information.
 However, if you think the resume is good, download the files whichever you like.

+##Resume for General purposes

+This is a PDF resume which serves for general purposes and contains both English and Chinese version into one file.
+Here is the downloading [link](./resume.pdf).

 ##Download

 ###Academic Style